mbouthemy/SuperPlanet/README.md

      - src/Views -> All the views of the application
      - src/Components -> All the components for the application
      - Inputs -> The inputs files.
- - 'server' which contains the server function used for Pytorch and Deep Learning comparison of the pictures
+ - 'gaialeague_ml' which contains the server function used for Pytorch and Deep Learning comparison of the pictures